Quick Take

 They are in the class Aves, in the order Passeriformes.
 The scissor-tailed flycatcher’s family is Tyrannidae.
 The tyrant flycatcher is the largest family of birds, with over 400 different species.

 The scissor-tailed flycatcher is a rather small bird, although it can appear larger because of its tail.
 Adults can measure 8.7 to 14.6 inches in length, and they can weigh from 1.3 to 2.0 ounces.
-They have a wingspan averaging around 5.9 inches.
+Their wingspan averages around 5.9 inches.

 The overall body of this flycatcher is a pale grey.
 They have black wings and a black tail.
 The tips of their tail are white.
 Males sport more intense colors than their female counterparts, although both sexes have salmon-colored flanks and underwings.
 These patches can be seen at rest, although they are more noticeable when the scissor-tailed flycatcher is in flight.
 They have round heads with sharp black beaks.

 Scissor-tailed flycatchers spend the majority of their time perched on utility lines, treetops, and fence lines.
-Here, they are able to watch for prey as well as intruders in their territories.
-They are able to catch prey mid-flight, a behavior known as “hawking.”
+Here, they can watch for prey as well as intruders in their territories.
+They can catch prey mid-flight, a behavior known as “hawking.”
 They are tolerant of humans and will often nest and raise their young near human areas.
 This includes towns and other suburban or rural areas.

 They are known to be territorial and will attack many other birds, including: